 Minneapolis, MN 55455

-Pursuant to Academic Rule 3.3(c), students who matriculated in 2013 or later and wish to apply non-Law coursework toward their J.D. degree must submit the Non-Law Course Approval Form documenting that the coursework is “substantially law-related.”
-Access the form here (UMN.EDU login required).
+Pursuant to Academic Rule 3.3(c), students who wish to apply non-Law coursework toward their JD degree must submit the Non-Law Course Approval Form (UMN.EDU login required) documenting that the coursework is "substantially law-related."

-Degree-seeking students enrolled in an undergraduate, graduate, or professional program at the University of Minnesota and attorneys may enroll in selected Law courses.
-To enroll, fill out and submit the Petition to the Law School Registrar’s Office.
-The Registrar will manually enroll non-Law students pending available space and instructor consent.
-Non-Law Student Petition For Law Courses
+Degree-seeking students enrolled in an undergraduate, graduate, or professional program at the University of Minnesota may enroll in select law courses.
+To enroll, complete and submit the Non-Law Student Petition for Law Courses to the Law School Registrar's Office.
+The Registrar will manually enroll non-law students pending available space and instructor consent.

 The University of Minnesota is supported by state taxes, and therefore gives tuition preference to residents of Minnesota.
 However, the University of Minnesota has tuition reciprocity agreements with several states and the Canadian province of Manitoba.
-Download information about residency and reciprocity and the Resident Classification form here.
+Download information about residency and reciprocity and the Resident Classification form.

-To be eligible a student must be currently enrolled, have completed at least two semesters of full-time study (24 credits), and be in good academic standing (2.0 G.P.A).
-The rule also states that students must identify themselves as a student and be accepted by the client.
+Current students may be certified as Law Student Practitioners.
+To be eligible for certification, a student must be currently enrolled, have completed at least two semesters of full-time study (24 credits), and be in good academic standing (2.600 GPA).
+The rules also state that students must identify themselves as a student and be accepted by the client.

 Length of certification